 - Cold water

-Add 10 drops of frankincense essential oil for every half liter of cold water and enjoy a cooling sponge bath.
-Repeat two times a day for about a week to eradicate any fever recurrence.
+Add 10 drops of frankincense oil for every half liter of cold water and enjoy a cooling sponge bath.
+Repeat two times a day for 3-5 days to eradicate any fever recurrence.

 4. Severe Fever Cold Soak

-- 5 drops peppermint / spearmint essential oil
+- 4 drops peppermint or spearmint essential oil

 - Bowl of Ice water